charityyoungblood/recommenderSystemsNotes/analyzingAndClassifyingRecommenderSystems.md

         - OWL Learning Tips - education
         - ReferralWeb - expertise finder (education)
     - In some Domains, we are primarily interested in recommending NEW items
-    - Google is a form of Recommender - it is "recommended" based on search term
+    - Google is a form of Recommender - it is "recommending" websites based on search term
   b.
 Purpose: in some cases, the purpose for recommendation is simple - it is an end in itself - We want you to BUY or CONSUME or otherwise take up the recommendation that we give you
     - In other cases, the recommendations are aggregated as a form of education or a form of building community, and understanding whether recommendations are just come in and consume or are they part of a larger purpose helps us to tailor the recommender for the user's needs
   c.
 Recommendation Context: What is the user doing at the time of recommendation?
 How does that context constrain the Recommender?